 When we first married we lived in a single wide trailer on the farm.
 I must admit, it wasn’t the same as living in town and I didn’t like it very much, especially when the cows got out and ate all of my flowers.

-It was during that time John and his brother decided to start their own business, pumping septic tanks.
+It was during that time John and his brother decided to start their own business, pumping septic tanks and other services such as septic tank maintenance.
 It definitely was not work for someone who was afraid to get dirty.
 But they worked hard at their day job and came home and worked most nights running that old truck.
 He was tired but determined.
 He wanted to be a good provider, and he has certainly done that.

 After a move into town, then a subdivision, we are now living back on the farm.
 When he’d built his pipeline contracting business to the point where he felt comfortable, we built the home we’d always wished for and raised our two kids here.
 They love it and wouldn’t dream of having grown up anywhere else.
 They often comment on how lucky they are to have lived their childhood here.